bwright70/Guide-to-Legos/Circles.md

 Sketch on the top face of the part and make the Axel sketch from the [Technic Guide](Technic.md)

-We're also going to make a second circle that's dimensioned 6.5mm
+We're also going to make a second circle that's dimensioned 0.75mm away from the inner circle.

 <img src="Photos/Circle(5).PNG">

-Extrude remove the axel sketch and extrude add the tube made by the 5mm circle of the axel sketch and the new 6.5mm circle
+Extrude remove the axel sketch and extrude add the tube made by the #Tube_Width(5mm) circle of the axel sketch and the new larger circle

 <img src="Photos/Circle(6).PNG">